 You'll probably be around kids who aren't your kids some time this busy season.
 Here are four essential emotions you should evoke in them and how to do it.

-You'd better know a few hand tricks, like sticking your thumb through your ear or separating your thumb in two.
+You'd better know a few handy tricks, like bending a pencil around your palms or separating your thumb in two.

 Give any kid a big smile and then pull a quarter out of her ear; learn to do this and you'll make friends with the little people everywhere.
 Get them to ask you "How" anything works and you've done your job.